tabuhana/tabuhana/README.md

 <img src="https://komarev.com/ghpvc/?username=tabuhana&style=for-the-badge&color=355140">

 ## 👋 Hey There
-My name is Nathan, I'm a developer based in California.
+My name is Nathan.
+I'm a hobby programmer.
 I build full-stack applications with React, Next.js, and TypeScript.
 I'm passionate about programming.
 Currently learning more about Linux (running Arch + Neovim + tmux btw), C++, Python, and going deeper into the JavaScript ecosystem.
 I like working on projects that let me explore new technologies and challenge me with different problems.

 ## 🛠️ Some of the tools, libraries, technologies, and frameworks I've worked with: